TaitoUnited/taito-cli/docs/manual/03-usage.md

 Some of the plugins require authentication.
 If you encounter a connection or authorization error, run `taito --auth:ENV` inside a project directory to authenticate in the context of a project environment (for example `taito --auth:dev`).
 Note that your credentials are saved on the taito-cli container image, as you don't need them lying on your host file system anymore.

-[Taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order, including setting up your own infrastructure and creating your first taito-cli project.
+[Taito-cli tutorial](https://github.com/TaitoUnited/taito-cli/tree/dev/docs/tutorial/README.md) guides you through common software development scenarios in a chronological order, including creating your first taito-cli project and setting up your own infrastructure.
 You may consider it as a chronological taito-cli manual.

 See the [DEVELOPMENT.md](https://github.com/TaitoUnited/server-template/blob/master/DEVELOPMENT.md) of the [kubernetes-template](https://github.com/TaitoUnited/server-template) as an example on how to use taito-cli with your project.